 Symbols are used in the following listings to denote:

-Satisfied always Details of how Snap supports the success criteria.
+Details of how Snap supports the success criterion.

-Satisfied through author's responsibility Details of how Snap supports the success criteria when certain options are selected.
+Details of how Snap supports the success criterion when certain options are selected.

-Satisfied by being not applicable The success criteria are not applicable to Snap web questionnaires.
+The success criterion is not applicable to Snap web questionnaires.

-Satisfied if appropriate options are set Details of how Snap supports the success criteria, however this relies upon care from the author as they compose and format their questionnaires.
+Details of how Snap supports the success criterion, however this relies upon care from the author as they compose and format their questionnaires.

 Principle 1.
 Perceivable